fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartitionDataLossProgress.md

 Completed SelectedPartition: Service Name: fabric:/ContosoApp/PersistServ, Partition Id: 67e2c139-ccf0-4562-9f2b-bf35e4c2...
 ```

-This command checks the progress of a data loss operation that has the ID d3f12b09-6a90-4745-a4fc-3f92149a7419.
-The operation is completed.
+This command checks the progress of a data loss fault operation that has the ID d3f12b09-6a90-4745-a4fc-3f92149a7419.
+The **State** of the fault operation is **Completed**.

 ## PARAMETERS

 ### -OperationId

-Specifies a unique identifier for the operation that this cmdlet checks.
+Specifies a unique identifier for the fault operation that this cmdlet checks.
-You assign this value when you run **Start-ServiceFabricPartitionDataLoss**.
+You assign this value when you run [Start-ServiceFabricPartitionDataLoss](./Start-ServiceFabricPartitionDataLoss.md).

 ```yaml
 Type: Guid